Cross-posted at Montclair SocioBlog.

 Short of such a research tool, how did we come up with generalizations of a group of people we really know little about, except for the fact that they all rioted?

 As someone who has lived in both nations, I feel class is certainly a nuanced thing in Britain, much more so than in the US.
 But even with the subtleties of the British system you cannot simply see class.
 And for the most part, all the information we initially had about rioters is what we saw on TV and in still photographs.
-Case in point:

-In this picture we just cannot tell.
+We just cannot tell.
 If you thought you could tell, you’d be guessing, and you’d be basing your decision on ideas you have about the poor.
 Some might point to history; past rioters have tended to be from the working classes.
 But this only offers us the ability to make a prediction.
 But, most commentaries did not acknowledge that they were predicting who was involved.
 Some might argue that those wearing hoodies are poor, as the wearing of hoodies has become synonymous in the British press with certain low-income groups.
 But people of all class groups own hoodies.
 We also cannot surmise simply from a picture that the rioters were from the area they attacked and attempt to extrapolate social class from that location.
 Indeed, early police reports indicate that in some cases there was organized travelling to targeted areas and in my home borough of Waltham Forest, initial records show that more than half of those arrested did not live there.
 So how do we ascertain the social class of the rioters?
 Their behavior?

 Did we see violence, looting and vandalism and assume that this could only be the work of poor people, and passively accepted the media’s categorization of the perpetrators as such?
 Or are we so blinded by our ideological beliefs, romanticizing the riots to be exactly what Marx warned us of that we bought this generalization?
 Or do we want so desperately to blame governmental cuts against the poor that we ignore the lack of solid evidence as to who these rioters really are?
 Or did we simply map on our understanding of other riots, and assume that all rioters are the same?
 I don’t have the answer to these questions, but think it is worth considering why we made the assumptions we did about the rioters when we had little to no data.